 (ii) Research Associates: Brock-based post-doctoral fellows (PDFs), visiting scholars, and adjunct professors who are working on projects with a social justice focus and who have successfully applied for affiliation to the SJRI.

 Criteria for Membership

 - A sub-committee of the FSC will review all applications and recommend affiliation or not.
-Taking recommendation from the sub-committee, the FSC will also vote to recommend affiliation or not.
-Final voting on membership will take place by all Affiliated members at a annual general meeting.
-Members of the SJRI may resign their membership through a letter of resignation to the Director.
+Taking recommendation from the sub-committee, the FSC will vote to recommend affiliation or not.
+Final voting on membership will take place by all Affiliated Members at the annual general meeting (AGM).

 - If Research Associates would like to retain the title once they leave Brock, this will be addressed on a case-by-case basis, assessing the benefits to SJRI of retaining this connection.